jtappi/daily-tracker-v2/README.md

 - fix the issue with the category and text fields always being visible.
 - add required fields before clicking submit or save on the edit screen
 - add work category, or maybe travel, or should i just use google api???
+- notes column needs to be updated to show all of the notes.
+Maybe on the graph as well???
+- Update  top 5 quick entry to ask for notes and then submit

 # My Node.js Project